Anna Eskamani (politician): 2021 Florida legislative session

-2022 Florida Legislative Session
+2022 Florida legislative session

-During the 2022 Legislative Session, Eskamani successfully secured a year long tax break for all children's diapers in the Florida Tax Package, which is expected to be signed into law by Governor Ron DeSantis and would begin on July 1, 2022.
+During the 2022 legislative session, Eskamani successfully secured a yearlong tax break for all children's diapers in the Florida Tax Package, which is expected to be signed into law by Governor Ron DeSantis and would begin on July 1, 2022.
 She was also effective in stopping new corporate tax giveaways, and secured from than $2 million in the state budget for local funding projects.
 Another success was fully funding arts and culture grant programs in the State of Florida.

 On April 21, 2022, Eskamani attempted to stage a sit-in demonstration to prevent a vote on Florida's congressional district maps.
 Opponents of the tactic compared her actions to an insurrection.
 The demonstration was ultimately unsuccessful.

-In early April 2022, Eskamani argued that there hadn't been an "evidence-based analysis" on the impact of the Reedy Creek Improvement District, and described calls for repeal of the Reedy Creek Improvement Act as a message from DeSantis that those who challenge him "will be punished."
+In early April 2022, Eskamani argued that there hadn't been an "evidence-based analysis" on the impact of the Reedy Creek Improvement District and described calls for repeal of the Reedy Creek Improvement Act as a message from DeSantis that those who challenge him "will be punished."
 She also called DeSantis' call for repeal "truly performative."

 Later, Eskamani said she opposed the repeal, and congressional redistricting efforts proposed during the special legislative session convened by DeSantis.
 In a tweet, she added that the actions by the Florida Republican Party were anti-democratic and emblematic of "one party rule drunk on power and bullying anyone in their way into submission."
 An amendment by Eskamani to restrict special districts from constructing a nuclear power plant, exercising eminent domain outside their borders, and constructing "exclusive" roads that go above the "authority and jurisdiction" of the Florida Department of Transportation was rejected.
 On Twitter, Eskamani said that the amendment "failed along a party line vote."

+2022 Florida House of Representatives campaign

+In 2022, Eskamani ran again for re-election in the newly drawn House District 42.
+This was similar to her previous district but did not include the College Park neighborhood and instead included the City of Maitland and the historic Town of Eatonville.
+Through a grassroots campaign, Eskamani won her re-election bid with 56% of the vote.